kosl/ihipp-examples/docs/week5.md

 __syncthreads();
 ```

 Here the array `a` of trapezium medians of size `n` in global memory is reduced to the array `r` of size `block_size` in shared memory.
-Using more blocks in shared memory would be, of course, be a better approach in terms of performance but for simplicity we will use just one block of threads.
+Using more blocks in shared memory would be, of course, a better approach in terms of performance but for simplicity we will use just one block of threads.
 Ultimately, the sum of trapezium medians in the sum reduction kernel is obtained by:

 ```
 if (idx == 0)